Become a PMF

 - United States citizenship for male immigrants seeking citizenship.

 Per the Selective Service System website, a man must be registered to be eligible for jobs in the Executive Branch of the Federal Government.
-Security clearance or background investigations for Federal positions will verify whether or not men are in compliance with Federal law

 WHO MUST REGISTER?